top of page

 g.

-We have never done the Harvest Time Jig, but it is not very difficult at all.
+This year's Primary one performed The Harvest Time Jig at Christmas.
+It is not very difficult at all.
+The set up is a gentleman with two ladies, one on either side, facing another group of three with the same setup.
 I chose the video link here because each part of the dance is written on the screen as it happens.
 Obviously your style should be more performative than these dancers.

 Grade 3 Oral Portion: Irish geography and Irish greetings